zowe/docs-site/docs/guides/libertyAPI.md

 # Creating a RestAPI with Swagger documentation using Liberty

 This tutorial will show you to develop your own Zowe API's with Swagger notation.
-Although the resulting War file is "dropped into" a Liberty server, the same primnciples can be applied for other JEE servers.
+Although the resulting War file is "dropped into" a Liberty server, the same principles can be applied for other JEE servers.

 The source repo for the project can be found [TODO](https://github.com/gizafoundation/atlas-jzos-sample/)